heiazuo/terraform-provider-azurerm/website/docs/r/spring_cloud_service.html.markdown

 * `cidr_ranges` - (Required) A list of (at least 3) CIDR ranges (at least /16) which are used to host the Spring Cloud infrastructure, which must not overlap with any existing CIDR ranges in the Subnet.
 Changing this forces a new resource to be created.

 * `app_network_resource_group` - (Optional) Specifies the Name of the resource group containing network resources of Azure Spring Cloud Apps.
 Changing this forces a new resource to be created.

+* `read_timeout_seconds` - (Optional) Ingress read time out in seconds.
+Changing this forces a new resource to be created.

 * `service_runtime_network_resource_group` - (Optional) Specifies the Name of the resource group containing network resources of Azure Spring Cloud Service Runtime.
 Changing this forces a new resource to be created.